BestReviews is reader-supported and may earn an affiliate commission. Details

 If you plan to use the screen at a campground, park, or anywhere that isn’t your backyard, it’s best to purchase an outdoor projector screen that comes with a stand and travel case.
 If the backyard is the main location for viewing, then mobility is less of a factor.

 How often you intend to use the projector may inform the price range in which you search.
-If you are an avid camper or backyard broadcaster, investing in a durable, high-quality screen may be best for the long-term.
+If you are an avid camper or often screen movies in your backyard theater, investing in a durable, high-quality screen may be best for the long-term.
 However, if you anticipate fewer occasions of outdoor movie viewing, it may be best to start with a lower-cost screen.

 While some outdoor projector screens have a predetermined front and back, others are the same material on both surfaces, allowing for the projected image to be seen from either side.
 In this case, it doesn’t matter which way you set up the screen.
 What’s more, people can watch from either side of the screen for increased viewing space.
 This means you could also put the projector behind the screen to keep it out of the way, depending on your location.